LafeLabs/srwp/README.md

 The basis of self-replicating web code is the fact that a large fraction of web servers run php scripts by default.
 The whole self-repicating web page instance can consist of a collection of files of all sorts of formats such as html, php, javascript, JSON, images etc., all of which are copied using a script called replicator.php.
 Replicator points to a JSON file called dna.txt which lists all the files that are getting copied.
 Another php script called dnagenerator.php scans all the files and creates the dna.txt file as the files change.
 All of the files can be edited on the server using editor.php.
 Editor.php

-Laws of the Organic Web:
+Principles of the Organic Web:

 - no native code(php for interaction with server side filesystem, everything else runs in browser client side)
 - no passwords or logins, any who can read data from any server can edit that data